sanic-org/sanic/docs/request_data.md

 `request.json` (any) - JSON body
 `request.args` (dict) - Query String variables.
 Use getlist to get multiple of the same name
 `request.form` (dict) - Posted form variables.
 Use getlist to get multiple of the same name
+`request.body` (bytes) - Posted raw body.
+To get the raw data, regardless of content type

 See request.py for more information